1. Complete our 2026 Housing & Safety for All Survey!

 Contact us with any questions.

-4. Join the Nashville People’s Book Club!
+5. Join the Nashville People’s Book Club!

 Book club is back soon!
-Starting in January 2026, we will be reading and discussing Are Prisons Obsolete? by Angela Y. Davis, a classic, concise, and highly readable abolitionist text.
+Starting in Spring 2026, we will be reading and discussing Are Prisons Obsolete? by Angela Y. Davis, a classic, concise, and highly readable abolitionist text.
 Free and open to the public.
 Most meetings will be virtual.

 More info and sign-up form coming soon!

-5. Start a People’s Neighborhood Assembly
+6. Start a People’s Neighborhood Assembly!

 We will soon be launching a People’s Neighborhood Assembly effort that invites and equips us to build relationships and power with people in our neighborhood — a Signal or WhatsApp thread, a monthly potluck, a weekly park hangout, a mutual aid effort, or whatever you dream up that builds connection in your community.
 Join us at an upcoming General Interest Meeting to learn more, and be sure to sign up for our email list for updates.
 Reach out to us if you would like more direct support!